19forever/joe-jackson-tickets-v3/ROADMAP.md

 - Q: get rid of Ticket button with it´s number (all buttons showe up when admin mode)
 - Q: is searching by cities (countries) necessary? what other search shortcuts would be useful?
 - Q: when rafactoring? see ReEFACTOR_PLAN.MD (Vite)
-- NEW FEATURE: check setlist.fm for existing setlist and fill-in URL and songs
+- NEW FEATURE - DONE: check setlist.fm for existing setlist and fill-in URL and songs
-- NEW FEATURE: light mode / dark mode
+- NEW FEATURE - DONE: light mode / dark mode
 - DONE: not working Fetch from Setlist.fm
 - DONE: new ticket-like logo
 - DONE: paging is holding the last page within search scope